johnsonchmatc/madisoncollege_ruby_on_rails/Projects/course_project.md

 * A User model
 * User signup
 * At least 1 test
-* A private github repo created, and instructor added
+* A private bitbucket repo created, and instructor added

 ####Submission directions
 * Use a Git tag to create a tag called ```check-in-1```
 * Turn in a document in BlackBoard under Assignments with the following:
   * Name
   * Date
-  * github url
+  * bitbucket url

 ###Check-in 2
 * Has at least 2 models